awsdocs/amazon-guardduty-user-guide/doc_source/guardduty_finding-types.md

 #### Finding description<a name="trojan7_description"></a>

-**EC2 instance is communicating with a domain that is known to host drive\-by malware\-distributing downloads or potentially unwanted downloads\.**
+**EC2 instance is querying a domain name of a remote host that is a known source of Drive\-By download attacks\.**

-This finding informs you that an EC2 instance in your AWS environment might be compromised because it is communicating with a domain that hosts drive\-by malware\-distributing downloads\.
+This finding informs you that an EC2 instance in your AWS environment might be compromised because it is querying a domain name of a remote host that is a known source of Drive\-By download attacks\.
 These are unintended downloads of computer software from the internet that can trigger an automatic install of a virus, spyware, or malware\.
 For more information, see [Remediating a Compromised EC2 Instance](guardduty_remediate.md#compromised-ec2)\.

 ### Trojan:EC2/DropPoint\!DNS<a name="trojan8"></a>